tracyreed/profitwisesucks.com/README.md

-opposed to a partnership, because that would have alleviated penalties, late filing penalties, for him.  based on the information we had at the time, we decided to move forward with a single member.  understanding that there wasn't another partner involved with the business."
+opposed to a partnership, because that would have alleviated penalties, late filing penalties, for him.  based on the information we had at the time, we decided to move forward with a single member.  understanding that there wasn't another partner involved with the business." - Heistein 21:9-24, March 3 2022

 "For some reason"?
 How about going with what the governmentally issued and approved documentation says?